Albion Hotel, Braidwood

-Albion Hotel is a heritage-listed former hotel at 119 Wallace Street, Braidwood, Queanbeyan-Palerang Region, New South Wales, Australia.
+Albion Hotel is a heritage-listed former hotel in the New South Wales Southern Tablelands at 119 Wallace Street, Braidwood in Australia.
 It was built from c.
 1872.
 The complex also includes three adjoining shops and the stables.
 It was added to the New South Wales State Heritage Register on 2 April 1999.

 History

 The hotel was built c.
 1872.
 The Albion Hotel was reported to have been Braidwood's "leading hotel" and to have held "grand and boisterous parties" in its heyday.
 It was also a stop on the Cobb and Co route.

 In 1884, the building's new verandah was swept away by a tornado.

 The adjoining shops were built in the 1920s.

 By the 1930s, the hotel was struggling and had become dated.
 It had no septic system or hot water service, unlike its competition, and its final licensee suggested that "there was very little call for second-class accommodation".
 It was reported that the hotel accommodation was full only about twice a year and "very infrequently" more than half full.

 The hotel closed in April 1933, when the licensee surrendered the license after being unable to afford £1600 in repairs that had been ordered by the Licensee Court two and a half years prior.
 On the last day of trading, Saturday 29 April, the hotel was reported to have "gone out in a blaze of glory", with large crowds turning out to farewell the venue and free drinks for the last half hour.
 The licensee subsequently took over the lease of the Royal Hotel.

 It was converted to a general store during the 1940s.
 In the early 1950s, the verandah posts were removed and replaced with a cantilevered awning, but the posts were shortly reinstated after issues with the awning.
 The reinstated posts were declared a "traffic hazard" in the 1960s, resulting in a community campaign to save the building's verandah.

 It was restored in the early 1980s with a $40,000 heritage grant towards the facade and verandahs, and converted into seven retail shops and five apartments.

 The Albion Cafe now operates out of the former hotel premises.

 The former hotel featured in the films The Year My Voice Broke and Ned Kelly.